 My high school summer days were spent ringing up Whoppers in a hideous polyester uniform complete with a coordinating visor.
 I began working at Burger King at the age of 15 because I wanted to earn some money.
 Little did I know that working in that restaurant would not only provide me a paycheck but also teach me skills that would serve me well throughout my life.

 Now that summer has arrived, it’s good to see my four teenagers rest and regroup after a busy, challenging school year.
-It’s even better to see them working part-time jobs in restaurants, building essential life skills that I can’t teach them.
+It’s even better to see them working multiple hours at part-time jobs in restaurants, building essential life skills that I can’t teach them.

 How can we help our teens strengthen their work ethic, empathy, and social skills this summer?
 If your teenager is of working age, a job at your local restaurant is the best way they could spend their time this summer.

 4 Skills Teens Learn Working at a Restaurant:

 Working in our local breakfast restaurant on the weekends, my teens experience the struggles people face in the real world.
 They saw a server crying in the kitchen after a large table of customers left the restaurant without leaving her a tip.
 My children carried her pain home and vowed out loud never to do that to someone.